catalin-podariu/gopro_hero5_black_timelapse/README.md

 # GoPro Timelapse Controller

-*Did you ever want to create an ultra-long GoPro timelapse without worrying about manually managing the process?
-This project provides a Python-based solution to automate the entire workflow on a Raspberry Pi.
-It seamlessly handles Wi-Fi switching between the Pi and the GoPro, schedules periodic photo captures, keeps the system time in sync, and even sends alerts if something goes wrong.
-This was designed for a six month timelapse, with two photos per hour.
+*Did you ever want to create an ultra-long GoPro timelapse without special equipment?*

+*This project provides a Python-based solution to automate the entire workflow on a Raspberry Pi.
+It handles Wi-Fi switching between the Pi and the GoPro, schedules periodic photo captures, keeps the system time in sync, and even sends alerts if something goes wrong.
+All configurable.
 Designed to run continuously as a `systemd` service, it ensures your timelapse runs smoothly for extended periods with minimal intervention.*

+*This was designed for a six month timelapse, with two photos per hour.
+But feel free to adapt it.*

 ## Features